LeoAdamek/leo.adamek.me/_posts/2015-11-14-now-on-jekyll.md

 Currently, I'm using a git hook to rebuild the site and publish the changes, this is triggered by a git push to my server.

+This script clones the repo from github to a temporary directory, builds it to the public directory, then deletes the temporary copy.

 ## Warp Speed